 Cinnamon Puffs come together easily with commercial puff pastry and cinnamon sugar.
 They are delightful with tea, but even better dipped in chocolate.

 Cinnamon Puffs are well known at my house.
 They are easy to make and taste amazingly good.
 They look like you were all fancy in the kitchen, but you weren’t.
 They rank high on the list of quick, last-minute desserts.

 You know how to make cinnamon sugar, right?
-Apparently, they sell it already mixed—and I can see that as convenient for the office or on vacation—but, you can easily make your own cinnamon sugar.
+Apparently, they sell cinnamon sugar already mixed—and I can see that as convenient for the office or on vacation—but, you can easily make your own in about two seconds.

 You could also make your own puff pastry, but that wouldn’t reach EASY RECIPE status.
 I don’t think making puff pastry is hard, per se, but it’s work.
 Buy the frozen variety and then keep it a tight secret.
 Let your guests think you worked hard in the kitchen.